 With 8,000 Roughrider Electric Cooperative members, the money raised makes a big difference.
 We have distributed $601,000 since inception in 2002.
 Worthy charities, needy individuals, and service organizations in our service area have all benefited.
 The foundation board meets twice a year to review applications and disperse funds.
 Deadlines for applications are July 1 and January 1.
 Examples include area fire departments, ambulance squads, schools, non-profit projects and other non-political projects.

 By just adding up a few cents each month, our consumers can contribute to many worthwhile causes.

 We encourage all members to take part in Operation Round Up and see the results your small donation will help generate.
 By giving a few cents each month, Roughrider Electric Cooperative members are making a big impact.
 The foundation board, the cooperative board and staff thank you for your participation.

 The program is voluntary.
-Call us, or send an e-mail to firstname.lastname@example.org if you do not want to be a part of this wonderful program.
+Call us, or send an e-mail to email@example.com if you do would like to participate in this wonderful program.

 Would you like to apply for funding?

 Western Wellness Foundation/Best Friends Mentoring